fragrussu/MRItools/README.md

 You can run the tools from command line, for instance using a Bash or C shell.
-Each tool has a manual.
-To print it, simply type in your terminal
+Importantly, each tool has a manual: to print it, simply type in your terminal
 ```
 python </PATH/TO/TOOL> --help
 ```